-General - The Employee Stock Ownership Plan (the "Plan"), formerly the Employee Stock Purchase Plan, was implemented by the Corporation in 1970.
+General - The Employee Stock Ownership Plan (the "Plan"), formerly the Employee Stock Purchase Plan, was implemented by the Company in 1970.
 Under the terms of the Plan, eligible employees may annually purchase shares of common stock of the Corporation by means of payroll deductions.
-The purchase price for the stock is the lesser of the market value on (a) May 15, the first day of the Plan year, or (b) the following May 14, the last day of the Plan year.
+The purchase price for the stock is 100% of the lower market price on either (a) May 15, the first day of the Plan year, or (b) the following May 14, the last day of the Plan year.
 Subject to shareholder approval, the Board of Directors has unanimously adopted an amendment to the Plan to increase the aggregate number of shares of common stock issuable under the Plan from 2,600,000 to 3,250,000.
-A copy of the Plan, as amended, is attached as Exhibit A. The Plan and the rights of participants to make purchases thereunder are intended to qualify under the provisions of Section 423 of the Internal Revenue Code and Rule 16b-3 under the Securities Exchange Act of 1934.
+A copy of the Plan, as amended, is attached as Exhibit A. The Plan and the rights of participants to make purchases thereunder are intended to qualify under the provisions of Section 423 of the Internal Revenue Code and Rule 16b-3 under the Exchange Act of 1934.